T-MSD/T-MSD/README.md

 ## About me

-I am a Computer Science student with practical experience at Vodafone.
-I have a strong foundation in software development and problem-solving, and I am passionate about building efficient, reliable solutions while working in collaborative environments.
+Computer Science student with practical experience at Vodafone and a solid foundation in software development and strong problem-solving skills.
+Currently enrolled in a Master Degree in Computer Science and Engineering.
+I’m especially drawn to challenging projects where I can contribute to something meaningful and see real-world impact.

 🌱 I've completed the [CS50x](https://cs50.harvard.edu/x/2024/) course and I'm now taking [The Odin Project](https://www.theodinproject.com/), where I'm currently learning **Ruby**.
 <br />